dojonorth/fun-basics-dojo/README.md

 ![Plays Diagram](Diagrams/Category_Diagram.jpg)

 There are a few things to take from the diagram:
-* For each dot in the domain of Classic Consoles, there is exactly one arrow leaving that runs to the codomain of Console Cartridges.
+* For each dot in the domain of Classic Consoles, there is exactly one arrow that runs to the codomain of Console Cartridges.
 * It's missing identity morphisms: CT states that each object should feature a morphism that goes from itself to itself.
 I haven't bothered to include these.

-In practice we'd have lots of other domains such as:
+In practice we'd have lots of other objects such as:
 ```
 Classic Game Star = {Super Mario, Alex Kidd, Anonymous Biker}
 ```
-If we call this new set 'S' and assume another morphism 'starring' G → S then we can also infer another morphism from C → S, which is the composition of plays and starring.
+If we call Classic Game Star 'S' and assume another morphism 'starring' G → S then we can also infer another morphism from C → S, which is the composition of plays and starring.
 This concept of composition is at the core of categories.
 If we have A → B and B → C then there must be a corresponding A → C.

 Additional restrictions apply to the collection of objects and arrows for them to qualify as a true mathematical category, but we'll skip over these.